 The Convertible Note ("InCoR Note") was issued to InCoR Limited ("InCoR") pursuant to a partial revocation of the Cease Trade Order ("CTO") granted by the Ontario Securities Commission on 15 March 2015, with drawdowns under this note facility commencing in September 2014 and continuing until April 2015, when the balance of the note reached CAD \$2,000,000.
-The two-year interest coupon (at 6% per annum) on the InCoR Note was prepaid by the Company from the proceeds received from the Note.
+The two-year interest coupon (at 6% per annum) on the InCoR Note was prepaid by the Company from the proceeds received from the InCoR Note.

-The InCoR note is convertible into Common Shares in the Company at a price of CAD \$0.01 per Common Share at the option of the holder or will convert in full into CAD \$0.01 equity when the CTO lifts.
+The InCoR Note is convertible into Common Shares in the Company at a price of CAD \$0.01 per Common Share at the option of the holder or will convert in full into CAD \$0.01 equity when the CTO lifts.
 Warrants associated with the note (1/3 warrant coverage, with 5-year terms at a strike price of CAD \$0.02) are only issued once the InCoR Note converts, and common shares are issued to the holder.

-The InCoR Note matured on the in November 2018 when all the CTOs were revoked.
-As the InCor Note has matured it currently convertible at the option of the holder or (amongst other things) on an equity financing with proceeds in excess of CAD\$15 million at an average subscription price in excess of 200% of the conversion price.
+The InCoR Note matured in November 2018 when all the CTOs were revoked.
+As the InCoR Note has matured it is currently convertible at the option of the holder or (amongst other things) the occurrence of a Liquidity Event such as an equity financing.

-A further advance of CAD \$100,000 was made in January 2018 on which date the interest rate under the InCoR note increased to 12%.
+A further advance of CAD\$100,000 was made in January 2018 on which date the interest rate under the InCoR Note increased to 12%.
 All other terms under the InCoR Note remain unchanged.
 The obligations under the InCoR Note are secured by joint and several guarantees by subsidiaries of the Company and a pledge to it of the shares held by those subsidiaries in North Borneo Gold (the project company operating the Bau Gold Project).
 These securities were subordinated to the securities held by Pangaea Holdings Limited ("Pangaea") pursuant to the Exit Financing.

-The InCor Notes are denominated in Canadian dollars.
+The InCoR Notes are denominated in Canadian dollars.
 The functional reporting currency of the Company is US dollars.
 As the exercise price of the Common Shares and resulting warrants underlying the conversion feature is denominated in Canadian dollars and is not denominated in the Company's functional currency, the contractual obligations arising from the conversion feature meet the definitions of a derivative in its entirety under IFRS.

-The legal amount owing on the note at 30 June 2019 is CAD\$2,616,483 (2018: CAD\$2,358,483)
+The legal amount owing on the note at 30 June 2020 is CAD\$2,872,942 (2019: CAD\$2,616,483).